Data Processing

 There are several important features you should make sure are present in any CDP you consider:

-Responsive data collection Seeing your customer data as it is generated makes adjusting your data analysis process more agile.
-Many CDPs collect data in real-time or near real-time, with very little delay.
+Responsive data collection | Seeing your customer data as it is generated makes adjusting your data analysis process more agile.
+Many CDPs collect data in real-time or near real-time, with very little delay. |

-Ability to connect with the marketing and sales platforms you are using, or plan to use Your CDP must be able to ingest data from the sources you are using to collect data, including marketing tools, web/app analytics and e-commerce.
+Ability to connect with the marketing and sales platforms you are using, or plan to use | Your CDP must be able to ingest data from the sources you are using to collect data, including marketing tools, web/app analytics, and e-commerce.
+As an option, corresponding data should be fed into the data warehouse for further data activation with Reverse ETL tools. |

-Security and GDPR/regulatory compliance If you are not compliant with local and international regulation when handling customer data, you are putting the future of your business at risk.
+Security and GDPR/regulatory compliance | If you are not compliant with local and international regulations when handling customer data, you are putting the future of your business at risk. |

-Easy querying and usability Your marketing team needs to be able to quickly adopt new tools.
-Non-technical users need to be able to effectively navigate and query data and generate useful insights to drive business decisions.
+Easy querying and usability | Your marketing team needs to be able to quickly adopt new tools.
+Non-technical users need to effectively navigate and query data and generate useful insights to drive business decisions. |

-Migration tools Things don't always work out.
-It is unwise to choose any software product that locks your data away and doesn't provide a mechanism to export it if you choose to switch to a different platform.
+Migration tools | Things don’t always work out.
+It is unwise to choose any software product that locks your data away and doesn’t provide a mechanism to export it if you choose to switch to a different platform. |

-Identity resolution and segmentation Raw data must be cleaned up, structured, and associated with specific visitors or users of your service.
-It must also be possible to identify broader user habits for effective targeting of future marketing campaigns.
+Identity resolution and segmentation | Raw data must be cleaned up, structured, and associated with specific visitors or users of your service.
+It must also be possible to identify broader user habits for effective targeting of future marketing campaigns. |

 Unfortunately, a lot of acronyms and jargon are thrown around when discussing CDPs.
-Expert advice will cut through these confusing terms and ensure that you understand what you are investing in and what outcomes to expect.
+Expert advice will cut through these confusing terms and ensure you understand what you are investing in and what outcomes to expect.

 How you apply the insights you gain from a CDP will depend on the outcomes you wish to achieve, and how your business interacts with and draws value from its user base.
 Some common applications are: